kaiesamurai/frx-go/README.md

 ### The Graph

 A subgraph is created to query created games on the ScrollFighter contract.
 Check out the games tab to see a nice overview of games that are retrieved from the subgraph.
-Please check out the screenshot above to see the games overview.
-It's not in the demo video, because I completed this part very last minute.
+Please check out the screenshot above to see the games overview (it's not part of the demo video, because I completed this part very last minute).

 - [Subgraph code](https://github.com/arjanjohan/scroll-fighter/tree/main/packages/graph).
 - [Subgraph endpoint](https://api.studio.thegraph.com/query/72991/scrollfighter/version/latest)